 - 1. The Intent of Chapter 7 of the EOAM and of the Ministerial Order for the Clearing of Invasive Native Species are largely the same. - 2.
 The species and maximum DBHOB applied under appendix 1 of the Ministerial Order reflect the most up to date, expert reviewed species listing and this list is currently available for use (self-assessment) by landholders. - 3.
 There is no impact upon Riparian buffer distances. - 4.
-The retention of the ability for assessing officers to consider the inclusion of Non-Persistent and Non-Native Perennial species does not impact or vary the environmental outcomes that would be achieved if the standard EOAM was used. - 5.
-The clearing proposed under this PVP, using the conditions of the Ministerial Order for the Clearing of Invasive Native, will align with the clearing outcomes which can currently occur without consent due to the Ministerial Codes being considered as permitted clearing (RAMAs) under the Native Vegetation Act 2003.
+The clearing proposed under this PVP, using the conditions of the Ministerial Order for the Clearing of Invasive Native Species, will align with the clearing outcomes which can currently occur without consent due to the Ministerial Codes being considered as permitted clearing (RAMAs) under the Native Vegetation Act 2003.